 What is Individual Therapy?

-Individual therapy is a method of helping people who have mental health issues, trauma, addiction, or general emotional struggles.
-It is widely known that therapy (also known as talk therapy) can have a beneficial effect on a person’s well-being and mental health.
+Individual therapy is a method of counseling for people who suffer from addiction or mental health disorders, such as mental health issues, trauma, addiction, or general emotional struggles.
+Also widely known as talk therapy, individual drug counseling can have a beneficial effect on a person’s well-being and mental health.
 Therapy offers a safe space for you to open up about your feelings and experiences with a trained professional like a psychologist or licensed mental health counselor.

-Individual therapy consists of a one-on-one, 45-minute to 60-minute session with a counselor that is usually weekly.
+If you take part in this type of counseling, you can expect a personalized approach.
+Talk therapy consists of a one-on-one, 45-minute to 60-minute session with a counselor that is usually weekly.
 During your sessions, you will talk about anything that is concerning or bothering you, and throughout your treatment, you will learn how to cope with the thoughts and behaviors you’re experiencing.
-Therapy sessions can occur of the course of anywhere from a few sessions (short-term) to months or years (long-term).
+Therapy sessions can occur throughout anywhere from a few sessions (short-term) to months or years (long-term).

 - Inability to sleep